dieterich-lab/medex/documentation/project_structure.md

 `medex/scripts`
 ---------------

-This directory contain start.sh file (Bourne shell script).The start.sh file contain commands which export database environmental variables and flask environmental variables
- and command for running flask application.
+This directory contain start.sh file (Bourne shell script).The start.sh file contain commands which export database environmental variables and flask environmental variables and command for running flask application for developers.

 `medex/modules`
 ----------------
- This directory contains files for create database and import data from database to application, more about files and data import in [Data_import.md](https://github.com/dieterich-lab/medex/blob/PostgreSQL/documentation/Data_import.md)
+ This directory contains files for create database and import data from database to application.
+ More about files and data import in [Data_import.md](https://github.com/dieterich-lab/medex/blob/PostgreSQL/documentation/Data_import.md)

 `medex/import`
 ----------------

-In this folder there should be files looking like example files in `dataset_examples` directory we want to load into the application.
+This folder should contain data files that will be imported into the application.
+These files should look like sample files in the `dataset_examples` directory.

 `medex/dataset_examples`
 ------------------------

 The directory contains example files.
-The files with data to import to application should look like example file.
+The files with data in import folder should look like example files.

 `medex/documentation`
 ----------------------

 The directory contains documentation files related to the project.
 This is documentation for the developers, not for the end users.
 Therefor, all the technical details regarding implementation should be documented here.
 Each file contains a small piece of information.
 It is again *STRONGLY* recommended to separate the documentation into multiple files and do not use one for everything.